centrifuge/documentation/docs/tinlake/contracts/contracts.md

 * Required investment ratio between Senior & Junior tranche

 #### Tranche Token Price: `calcTokenPrice(address tranche)`
-The token price can be calculated in a number of ways by the assessor.
-For example it can take the outstanding debt from all borrowers and discount it by a factor (as implemented in the default).
+The default implementation of the tranche token price calculation is based on the outstanding debt of the entire pool discounted by a risk factor.
 It could also rely on an external price oracle to provide a market price of the tokens.